Samuele1818/super-scraper/README.md

 This section will include all the sensitive files that can be founded on a website such as sitemap.xml and robots.txt.

+#### Target Information

+All the technologies that can be detected, for example, GSAP, ReactJS

+#### Technologies Used

+All the technologies that can be detected, for example, GSAP, ReactJS

 #### Pages

 Each page found on the website will be analyzed then the information will be reported in the log file